LorenzoMonti/LorenzoMonti.github.io/about.md

 </p>

 <p>
-I volunteer for the association <a href="https://www.permessonegato.it/" target="_blank">Permesso Negato</a> against non-consensual pornography and for the association <a href="https://www.dnadellamusica.com/">DNA della musica</a> with which we "play" fragments of genome.
+I volunteer for the association <a href="https://www.permessonegato.it/" target="_blank">Permesso Negato</a> against non-consensual pornography and for the association <a href="https://www.dnadellamusica.com/" target="_blank">DNA della musica</a> with which we "play" fragments of genome.
 Moreover, during my spare time I'm working on projects regarding Edge ML, mobile/wearable computing and context-aware computing.
 </p>

 <p style="text-align: justify;"> </p>